-er to be the most effective aspect of the TA's work with your class? y about how a student(s) was cha anged by their experience with the arts?
-A quote? er to be the most effective aspect
+17. What do you consider to be the most effective aspect of the TA's work with your class?
+19. Can you share a story about how a student(s) was change and by their experience with the arts?
+A quete?
+18. Can you share a story about how a student(s) was changed ged by their experience with the arts?
+A quote?